Brit baffled by train inspector not being able to do anything about passenger sitting in his booked seat

 "'So what now?'
 I asked.
 'You can find another seat but I have no power to move him, only the police and move him and they will not turn up just to move someone out of a seat,' [the ticket collector said]." [sic]

-The passenger explained how he looked around and saw the carriage was completely full and was faced with the possibility of having to stand all the way to London.
+The passenger explained how he looked around and saw the carriage was indeed completely full, meaning he was faced with the possibility of having to stand all the way to London.

 If you can't beat them then join them, right?